veloslab/ansible-ee/collections/jumpcloud/roles/sssd/README.md

 --------------
 Variables required for role:

-    jumpcloud_sudoers - Default {}, where key is user/group and value is true/false is you want sudo to require password.
-By default, no group or user is added to sudoers jumpcloud_organization - JumpCloud Organization ID, can be found in ldap settings jumpcloud_bind_user - Bind User
+    jumpcloud_sudoers - Default {}, where key is user/group and value is true/false.
+Value determines if password is required for sudo.
+    By default, no group or user is added to sudoers

+    jumpcloud_organization - JumpCloud Organization ID, can be found in ldap settings

+    jumpcloud_bind_user - Bind User

     jumpcloud_bind_password - Password for Bind User

 Dependencies